ThomWright/ThomWright.github.io/_drafts/pagination.md

 2. The dataset was expected to remain small, possibly a fixed size.
 This assumption was invalid.
 3. The dataset was expected to grow, but pagination was considered unnecessary, too much effort or too complex to do at the time.
 [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) was invoked, along with "we'll add it when we need it".
 No observability or alerting on numbers of items being returned was implemented.

-I'm still not sure what to do about 1, but 2 and 3 are eminently fixable with a combination of limits and observability.
+I'm still not sure what to do about 1 (except talking about it a lot), but 2 and 3 are eminently fixable with a combination of limits and observability.

 With that in mind, here's a quick primer on how I approach pagination (or lack of it).
 I won't give a complete overview of pagination methods, or how to design APIs around them, but I'll introduce the two most popular approaches and how to avoid some common pitfalls.

+{% include callout.html
+    type="aside"
+    content="At some point I will paginate the posts on this blog.
+But not today."
+%}

 ## How to not paginate